 The first is Affluent Families – affluent health-conscious consumers age 35+ with children in their home looking for a healthier alternative to alcohol to relax at the end of the day.

 The second is Baby Boomers – older adults looking for a natural alternative to traditional medicine and opioids.
 Trends are showing that, as cannabis becomes better understood and joins the mainstream, users of all ages are finding benefits in the treatment and management of a variety of health issues, including anxiety, pain management, stress relief, improved mood, and insomnia.

-What is your key advice for cannabis brands looking to capitalize on marketing efforts?
+What is your key advice for brands looking to improve their cannabis marketing efforts?

 Our initial research findings are revealing gaps in the consumer journey that provide cannabis marketers with an opportunity to drive brand choice.
 There is a knowledge gap among acceptors that is preventing them from becoming a consumer.
 Position your brand as a cannabis authority through educational content that shares the benefits of cannabis – both dispelling common misperceptions and instilling confidence.
 Consumers want to connect with brands on an emotional level.
 Humanize your brand and connect with users and potential users by showcasing relatable success stories from your everyday customer.

 A cannabis user cannot be defined by one single demographic composition, but there are key lifestyle traits that appeal to this persona.
-At the end of the day, you must start by establishing your brand’s unique story.
+At the end of the day, your cannabis marketing efforts must start by establishing your brand’s unique story.
 Once you identify what you want your brand to stand for, you can determine how these pieces fit into your over-arching brand strategy.

 We’ll share more as we finalize the survey report.
 We are looking forward to seeing all the data.